-Single Intelligent High-current Self-protected High-side Switch (2.0 mOhm)
+Dual Intelligent High-current Self-protected Silicon High-side Switch (4.0 mOhm)

-The 34982 is a self-protected 2.0 mOhm high-side switch replacing electromechanical relays, fuses, and discrete devices in power management applications.
-The 34982 is designed for harsh environments and includes self-recovery features.
+The 34984 is a dual self-protected 4.0 mOhm switch used to replace electromechanical relays, fuses, and discrete devices in power management applications.
+The 34984 is designed for harsh environments, and it includes self-recovery features.
 The device is suitable for loads with high inrush current, as well as motors and all types of resistive and inductive loads.

-Programming, control, and diagnostics are implemented via the serial peripheral interface (SPI).
-A dedicated parallel input is available for alternate and pulse-width modulation (PWM) control of the output.
+Programming, control and diagnostics are implemented via the serial peripheral interface (SPI).
+A dedicated parallel input is available for alternate and pulse-width modulation (PWM) control of each output.
 SPI-programmable fault trip thresholds allow the device to be adjusted for optimal performance in the application.

-The 34982 is packaged in a power-enhanced 12 x 12 mm nonlead PQFN package with exposed tabs and powered by SMARTMOS technology.
+The 34984 is packaged in a power-enhanced 12 x 12 mm nonleaded PQFN package with exposed tabs and powered by SMARTMOS technology.